prometheusresearch/baseline-codebase/src/rex.web/README.rst

     Table mapping package names to URL segments.
 If not set, generated automatically.

+    It is permitted for two or more packages to share the mount point.
+    In this case, the request is handled by the first package that has a command or a static resource that matches the URL.

+    This setting could be specified more than once.
+Mount tables preset by different packages are merged into one.

 ``secret``
     Passphrase used for generating encryption and validation keys for the session cookie.
 If not set, random keys are generated.
 This setting must